SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 ### Loading Myg and Bloc

 You can get some ideas how to develop your game UI by studying the Myg framework.
-The Myg framework is a framework to build games.
+The Myg framework is a framework to build little 2D board games.
-A Miner, Sokoban and Takuzu have been built on top of it.
+A Miner, Sokoban, and Takuzu have been built on top of it.
 It provides ways to build levels and other facilities.

 ```